0xA2/0xA2.github.io/_posts/2020-07-30-Reverse-Engineering-Pokemon-Save-Files.markdown

 <p></p>
 <img class="center" src="/assets/images/checksum.png">
 <p></p>
 <p>Let's make sure these values correspond to the CRC output by implementing CRC-16-CCITT ourselves.
-There are <a href="https://en.wikipedia.org/wiki/Computation_of_CRC"><b>several ways</b></a> we can go about doing this, I opted for using a pre computed table (which I later realized is not necessarily optimal but for now let's go with it).
+There are <a href="https://en.wikipedia.org/wiki/Computation_of_CRC"><b>several ways</b></a> we can go about doing this, I opted for using a pre computed table.
 Let's have the code print the values it calculates in hex (also note the values are stored in little-endian):</p>
 <p></p>

 <div style="background: #272822; overflow:auto;width:auto;border:solid gray;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%"><span style="color: #f8f8f2">small_block_2</span> <span style="color: #f92672">=</span> <span style="color: #ae81ff">0x40000</span>